 Schmous was immediately arrested.
 He confessed to firemen and police on the scene, but denied his guilt at trial.
-Though the motive for the crime was not clearly established, speculation focused on an insurance policy on the lives of the children.
+Though the motive for the crime was not clearly established, speculation focused on an insurance policy on the lives of the children that was in Schmous’s possession.
 Schmous was also heard to say that he was driven mad by Catherine.

 After a brief trial, Schmous was found guilty on September 23, 1893.
 “The defense was lame,” the Daily Post noted.
 His claims of insanity and imbecility were unsuccessful in gaining a new trial or a pardon, though the evidence of his mental instability was certainly present.

 George Schmous was hanged on September 20, 1894.
-In its lengthy execution day story, the Pittsburgh Press was especially sympathetic toward Schmous, even entertaining the argument that he was innocent and that a neighbor who had a grievance with Catherine had killed her.
+In its lengthy execution day story, the Pittsburgh Press was especially sympathetic toward Schmous, stating that it was Catherine “who generally caused the trouble in the marriage,” reciting as fact the story Schmous told of the killings, even entertaining the argument that George was innocent and that a neighbor who had a grievance with Catherine had killed her.